scroll top

 • Visit multiple local businesses

-• You can also mail in your jewelry to an only buyer, get a quote and see if they can beat local offers.
+• You can also mail in your jewelry to an online buyer, get a quote and see if they can beat local offers.
 Companies like CashforGold and Worthy will return your time for free, 100% insured, if you choose not to sell with them.

 Here are a few places you could start with: